csiben/turtl-rpm/README.md

-Turtl is a nifty application for writing [markdown](https://en.wikipedia.org/wiki/Markdown)-formated documents and storing them encrypted on the file system.
-You can run the application locally as a single user, or collaboratively from a webapp that you set up, or using the developers example webapp (see above).
+Turtl is a nifty application for writing [markdown](https://en.wikipedia.org/wiki/Markdown)-formated documents and storing them encrypted on the file system but synced to a central server.

 ## What is this github repo for?